 Many aren’t aware of this, but there’s a quality threshold to rich snippets.
 Therefore, you can see sites gain or lose rich snippets when major quality updates roll out.
 Well, I saw that again with this update.
 And the first company to contact me was one working on improving quality after getting hit in December.
 They lost all of their star ratings when that update rolled out, but they gained all of them back with the March 7, 2018 update.
 Here’s a before and after shot of the percentage of queries yielding star ratings.

 So just be aware of this if you see rich snippets disappear, or if you suddenly gain them.
 There’s a chance that a broad quality update is rolling out.
+If you want to learn more about this, check out my post about rich snippets impact during broad core updates.

 Letters from the field – Examples of impact: